mantidproject/documents/Design/SystemTestRepoMerge.md

 Proposal
 --------

-It is proposed that all code portions of the `systemtests` repository be folded back into the main `mantid`repository, with the data (both input & reference) handled using [CMake\'s](www.cmake.org) [ExternalData](http://www.cmake.org/cmake/help/v3.0/module/ExternalData.html) system.
-A good overview CMake\'s ExternalData can be found [here](http://www.kitware.com/source/home/post/107).
+It is proposed that all code portions of the `systemtests` repository be folded back into the main `mantid`repository, with the data (both input & reference) handled using [CMake's](www.cmake.org) [ExternalData](http://www.cmake.org/cmake/help/v3.0/module/ExternalData.html) system.
+A good overview CMake's ExternalData can be found [here](http://www.kitware.com/source/home/post/107).

 In addition, it is proposed that existing data within the main code repository be moved to the same system so that there is a single approach to dealing with testing data.

 ### ExternalData Setup

-CMake\'s ExternalData module uses a hash of the file contents to unambigously reference a data file.
+CMake's ExternalData module uses a hash of the file contents to unambigously reference a data file.
 This also allows it to effectively version the data files.
 The real data is expected to be stored in a remote location and referenced by its hash.
 CMake uses a list url templates, defined by `ExternalData_URL_TEMPLATES` such as

 ```
 http://fileserver.org/%(algo)/%(hash)